Visitor Facilities & Information

 St Augustine’s has many visual attractions.
 We have children’s sheets available, including an ‘animal safari’!
 Please enquire at the reception desk.

-Entry is free, though we ask for a donation of £1.50 to take as many photographs as you wish.
+Entry is free, take as many photographs as you wish.
 Photographs must be for your own personal use.
 Commercial or publishing photography must have permission in advance.

 Other Places Nearby